HC1608/Deep-RL-for-imbalanced-Classification/README.md

 # DRL-For-imbalanced-Classification

-This repository provides code for the DQNimb model proposed in paper [DRL for imbalanced classification](https://arxiv.org/abs/1901.01379?context=cs.LG):
+We have compared SMOTE, Conventional ML models and [DRL for imbalanced classification](https://arxiv.org/abs/1901.01379?context=cs.LG):